Schools in Mizoram to reopen for Class 10 & 12 students from Jan 22 | Education

 According to the new unlock guidelines issued onSaturday schools and hostels will reopen from January 22 forstudents of class 10 and 12.

-The guidelines said churches will be allowed to openwith 50 per cent sitting capacity or 200 attendees on everySaturday and Sunday noon time from first February.
+The guidelines said churches will be allowed to openwith 50 per cent seating capacity or 200 attendees on everySaturday and Sunday at noon from first February.

 Churches in Christian majority Mizoram are closedsince March 22 last year due to COVID-19 pandemic.